stackblitz/webcontainer-docs/docs/api.md

 ## `PreviewScriptOptions`

-Options that control attributes on a script injected in previews.
+Options that control attributes on a script injected into previews.

 ```ts
 export interface PreviewScriptOptions {